embold/emb-integration-samples/remote_scan/remote_scan_example_cxx.md

     - `repositories/dataDir`: In this example, set it to: `/home/user/embold_data`
     - `repositories/sources/baseDir`: Set it to the source root where you cloned OpenCV sources.
 In our example, set it to: `/home/user/opencv`

-    - `repositories/settings/additionalOptions`: Set the path to the directory where the `compile_commands.json` was generated from the build step above:
+    - `repositories/settings/additionalOptions`: Set the path to the directory where the `compile_commands.json` will be generated with `embold-trace` (we will do this in the build step, further in this article):

     ```json
     "settings": {